 All refunds are paid to registered shareholders by not later than the fourteenth (14th) day from the date on which the refund becomes due.

 lecocqassociate provides a full range of financial regulatory, corporate and commercial advice in relation to the structuring and incorporation of entities in Malta and other jurisdictions.
 Contact us if you wish to be called for one of our associates.

-This newsletter is for information purposes only.
+This article is for information purposes only.
 It does not constitute legal advice or an opinion.
-Please contact Dominique Lecocq on email@example.com for any questions.
+Please contact Dominique Lecocq on firstname.lastname@example.org for any questions.